Dental Care for Newborns and Toddlers

 TRICARE Dental Options

-If not already enrolled, you may enroll your child at any time in the TRICARE Dental Program or the TRICARE Retiree Dental Program.
+You may enroll your child at any time in the TRICARE Dental Program or the TRICARE Retiree Dental Program.